Bay Partners

 Venture Round in 2007

-G2One Inc. was established in 2007 by Guillaume Laforge, Graeme Rocher, and Alex Tkachman, and is dedicated to the development and enhancement of the Groovy and Grails programming languages.
-The company provides a range of services to its clients, including consulting, training, and support, leveraging its expertise in these technologies to help organizations effectively implement and utilize Groovy and Grails in their projects.
+G2One Inc., established in 2007 by Guillaume Laforge, Graeme Rocher, and Alex Tkachman, specializes in the development and enhancement of Groovy and Grails programming languages.
+The company provides professional services including consulting, training, and support to assist clients in effectively utilizing these technologies.

 NeoScale Systems